 - 1. To adjust the sprog height, fully unzip the access zipper to gain access to the front of the sprog where it is mounted to the sprog bracket.
 (Note: The procedure described herein is most easily done with the battens removed and the wings folded.) - 2.
-Remove the horizontal bolt and nut which secures the sprog clevis fork to the pillar block, taking care to maintain the rotational alignment of the clevis fork in the sprog at its original setting.
+Remove the horizontal bolt and nut that secures the sprog clevis fork to the pillar block, taking care to maintain the rotational alignment of the clevis fork in the sprog at its original setting.
+Disengage the fork from the pillar block.

-3. To raise the sprog, turn the clevis fork so as to "loosen" or unscrew the fork in the end of the sprog, thereby lengthening the sprog.
+- 3. To raise the sprog, turn the clevis fork so as to "loosen" or unscrew the fork in the end of the sprog, thereby lengthening the sprog.
 To lower the sprog, turn the clevis fork in the opposite direction.
-One full turn raises or lowers the sprog about one half inch.
-The adjuster may be locked in place with a thin jam nut, in which case you will need to loosen this jam nut before you can turn the clevis fork.

-You can usually loosen the jam nut by rotating the sprog counter clockwise before dismounting it, and then spin the nut out of the way until you have re-adjusted the clevis fork as desired.
+One full turn raises or lowers the sprog outboard sprog about 1/2 inch, and the inboard sprog about 1/4 inch.
+The adjuster may be locked in place with a thin jam nut, in which case you will need to loosen this jam nut before you can turn the clevis fork. - If your sprogs are configured with jam nuts, you can usually loosen them by rotating the sprog counter clockwise before dismounting it, and then spin the nut out of the way until you have readjusted the clevis fork as desired.
 When you have achieved the desired adjustment, run the nut against the end of the sprog, loosen the clevis fork a quarter turn, and snug the nut finger tight against the sprog.
 After you re-attach the clevis fork to the pillar block, while holding the nut, rotate the sprog 1/4 turn in the correct direction so as to tighten the nut.
 Note that the jam nut is primarily to preserve the sprog adjustment if the sprog or sprog cable is detached.
-With the sprog and cable fully installed and attached, the adjustment cannot change.

-4. Re-attach the sprog clevis fork to the pillar block.
+With the sprog and cable fully installed and attached, t he adjustment cannot change. - 4.
+Re-attach the sprog clevis fork to the pillar block.